alexwlchan/yt-dlp_alexwlchan/README.md

     "name": "Public Domain Archive",
     "url": "https://www.youtube.com/channel/UCDeqps8f3hoHm6DHJoseDlg",
     "avatar_url": "https://yt3.googleusercontent.com/ytc/AIdro_kbeCfc5KrnLmdASZQ9u649IxrxEUXsUaxdSUR_jA_4SZQ=s0"
+  },
+  "site": "youtube"
 }
-}
 ```

-I have other scripts that know how to read this format, and it allows me to consolidate all my YouTube-handling logic in one place.
+I have other scripts that know how to read this format, and it allows me to consolidate all my video-downloading logic in one place.
 Other scripts can call this script and get the title or description "for free".

 ## What it does